Age of the Sturlungs: Rise of the Sturlungs

-The Age of the Sturlungs began in 1220, when Snorri Sturluson, chieftain of the Sturlung clan and one of the great Icelandic saga writers, became a vassal of Haakon IV of Norway.
+The Age of the Sturlungs began in 1220, when Snorri Sturluson, chieftain of the Sturlungar family clan and one of the great Icelandic saga writers, became a vassal of Haakon IV of Norway.
 The king insisted that Snorri help him bring Iceland under the sovereignty of Norway.
 Snorri returned home, and although he soon became the country's most powerful chieftain, he did little to enforce the king's will.
 According to one historian, "we do not know whether [Snorri's] inactivity was due to lack of will or his conviction that the case was hopeless".

 In 1235, Snorri's nephew Sturla Sighvatsson also accepted vassalage under the king.
-Sturla was more aggressive: he sent his uncle back to Norway and started warring on the chieftains who refused to accept the king's demands.
+Sturla was more aggressive: he sent his uncle back to Norway and started warring with the chieftains who refused to accept the king's demands.
 However, Sturla and his father Sighvatur were soundly defeated by Gissur Þorvaldsson, the chief of the Haukdælir, and Kolbeinn the young, chief of the Ásbirnings, in Örlygsstaðir in Skagafjörður.
 The Battle of Örlygsstaðir was the largest armed conflict in the history of Iceland— Sturla had 1,000 armed men, and Gissur and Kolbeinn the young had 1,200 armed men.
 More than 50 people were killed.
 After this victory, Gissur and Kolbeinn became the most powerful chieftains in the country.

 Snorri Sturluson returned home to Iceland, having fallen out of favor with the king because of his support for Earl Skúli in an attempted coup.
 Gissur Þorvaldsson, also a vassal of the Norwegian king, received instructions to assassinate Snorri.
 In 1241, Gissur went with many men to Snorri's home and murdered him.
 Snorri's last words are said to have been "Eigi skal höggva!" ("Do not strike!").

-In 1236, Þórður kakali Sighvatsson (the nickname kakali probably means "The Stutterer"), Snorri's brother, returned home to Iceland from abroad.
+In 1236, Þórður kakali Sighvatsson (the nickname kakali probably means "The Stutterer"), Snorri's nephew, returned home to Iceland from abroad.
 He had cause for vengeance, for his brothers and father had fallen in the Battle of Örlygsstaðir.
 He soon showed himself to be a formidable tactician and leader.
 Four years later, the rule of the Ásbirnings was effectively over, after fierce battles with Þórður.
 The Battle of the Gulf (1244 – the only naval battle in Icelandic history with Icelanders on both sides) and the Battle of Haugsnes (1246 – the bloodiest battle in Icelandic history with about 110 fatalities) both took place during this period.

 Þórður kakali and Gissur Þorvaldsson, however, did not fight each other.
 Both were vassals of the king of Norway, and they appealed to him as dispute mediator.
-The king decided in favor of Þórður and from 1247–1250 Þórður ruled Iceland almost alone.
+The king decided in favor of Þórður and from 1247 to 1250 Þórður ruled Iceland almost alone.
 He died in Norway in 1256.